organix/uFork/ufork-wasm/awp.md

     (#listen cancel_customer callback store greeter) -> awp_device

-Listens for introduction requests, producing a value like `stop` on success.
+Listens for introduction requests, producing a value like `(stop . info)` on success.
+The `info` value is transport-dependent.
 The `stop` capability stops the listener.

     -> stop